ringcentral/ringcentral-web-phone/README.md

   hangs up.
 - For inbound calls, it is triggered if the caller hangs up or if the call is answered on another device.
+- For outbound calls, if call failed (for example, invalid callee number), it will be disposed automatically.
+So, this event will be triggered.

 ### `failed` event